OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md

 Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by role during deployments.

 :::hint
-From version 2022.???
-Octopus can discover Azure Web App targets for you using tags on your Web App resource.
+From version 2022.1 Octopus can discover Azure Web App targets using tags on your Web App resource.
 :::

 ## Requirements